sectoolbox/sectoolbox/public/pythonScripts/README.md

 ## Current Scripts

-- file-hash.py - Calculate MD5, SHA1, SHA256 hashes
-- entropy-analysis.py - Detect encryption/packing
 - string-extractor.py - Extract ASCII/Unicode strings

-- hex-dump.py - Display hex dump
-- base64-decoder.py - Find and decode Base64
-- zip-analyzer.py - Analyze ZIP archives
-- json-beautifier.py - Prettify JSON data
-- file-signature.py - Identify file types
-- pe-analyzer.py - Analyze PE executables
+All `.py` files in this folder are automatically loaded - no manual list maintenance required!

 ## Removing Scripts

 To remove a script:
-1. Delete the `.py` file from this folder
+1. Simply delete the `.py` file from this folder
-2. Remove it from `src/lib/pythonScriptLoader.ts` scriptFiles array
+2. That's it!
+The script will no longer be loaded (automatic discovery)

 ## Dependencies